TahGue/kiosk-server/kiosk-server/ADMIN-SIMPLE.md

 ### Device Detection

-The dashboard shows devices from two sources:
+The dashboard automatically shows devices from three sources:

-1. **Heartbeat Clients**: Devices running the kiosk client script that send regular heartbeats
+1. **Heartbeat Clients**: Devices running the kiosk client script that send regular heartbeats (shown as "Online (Heartbeat)")
+2. **ARP Table**: All devices on your local network detected via ARP (shown as "Detected (ARP)")
-2. **Network Scan**: Devices discovered via network scanning
+3. **Network Scan**: Additional devices discovered via manual network scanning

+**Your specific case:**
+- Devices like `172.168.1.23` are automatically detected via ARP
+- They appear in the dashboard even if they're not running the kiosk client
+- You can see their IP and MAC address
+- Use "Resolve Hostnames" to get their device names

 ### Real-Time Updates